Order of Assassins: Overview

 The Assassins were founded by Hassan-i Sabbah.
 The state was formed in 1090 after the capture of Alamut Castle in the Alborz mountain range of Persia, which served as the Assassins' headquarters.
 The Alamut and Lambsar castles became the foundation of a network of Isma'ili fortresses throughout Persia and Syria that formed the backbone of Assassin power, and included Syrian strongholds at Masyaf, Abu Qubays, al-Qadmus and al-Kahf.
 The Western world was introduced to the Assassins by the works of Marco Polo who understood the name as deriving from the word hashish.
 The Assassins posed a substantial strategic threat to Fatimid, Abbasid, and Seljuk authority.
-Over the course of nearly 200 years, they killed hundreds – including three caliphs, a ruler of Jerusalem and several Muslim and Christian leaders.
+Over the course of nearly 200 years, they killed hundreds—including three caliphs, a ruler of Jerusalem and several Muslim and Christian leaders.

 Notable victims of the Assassins include Janah ad-Dawla, emir of Homs, (1103), Mawdud ibn Altuntash, atabeg of Mosul (1113), Fatimid vizier Al-Afdal Shahanshah (1121), Seljuk atabeg Aqsunqur al-Bursuqi (1126), Fatimid caliph al-Amir bi-Ahkami'l-Lah (1130), Taj al-Mulk Buri, atabeg of Damascus (1132), and Abbasid caliphs al-Mustarshid (1135) and ar-Rashid (1138).
-Saladin, a major foe of the Assassins, escaped assassination twice (1175–1176).
+Saladin, a major foe of the Assassins, twice escaped attempts on his life by the Assassins (1175–1176).
 The first Frank known to have been killed by the Assassins was Raymond II, Count of Tripoli, in 1152.
 The Assassins were acknowledged and feared by the Crusaders, losing the de facto King of Jerusalem, Conrad of Montferrat, to an Assassin's blade in 1192 and Lord Philip of Montfort of Tyre in 1270.
 The Ismaili Assassins were created to revive the Shi'a Ismaili Fatimid Caliphate in Egypt, which had been destroyed by the Sunni Seljuks.

 Accounts of the Assassins were preserved within Western, Arabic, Syriac, and Persian sources where they are depicted as trained killers, responsible for the systematic elimination of opposing figures.
 European orientalists in the 19th and 20th centuries also referred to the Isma'ili Assassins in their works, writing about them based on accounts in seminal works by medieval Arab and Persian authors, particularly ibn al-Qalanisi's Mudhayyal Ta'rikh Dimashq (Continuation of the Chronicle of Damascus), ibn al-Athir's al-Kāmil fit-Tārīkh (The Complete History), and Juvayni's Tarīkh-i Jahān-gushā (History of the World Conqueror).
 The Order would finally come to an end during the rule of Imam Rukn al-Din Khurshah when the Isma'ili State was eventually destroyed as Khurshah surrendered the castles after the Mongol invasion of Persia.
-Khurshah died in 1256 and, by 1275, the Mongols had destroyed and eliminated the order of Assassins.
+Khurshah died in 1256 and, by 1275, the Mongols had officially put an end to the Nizari state.